Julia Morgan: YWCA projects

 Julia Morgan's affiliation with the YWCA began when Phoebe Apperson Hearst recommended her for the organization's Asilomar summer conference center, a project she began in 1913.
-The Asilomar Conference Center, no longer YWCA but State-run, is still in Pacific Grove near Monterey, California.
+The Asilomar Conference Grounds, no longer a YWCA property but state-run, still exists in Pacific Grove.
 Morgan also designed YWCAs in California, Utah, Arizona, and Hawaii.

 Five of the Southern California YWCA buildings were designed by Morgan.
-The 1918 Harbor Area YWCA (San Pedro, CA) in a Craftsman building is still standing, as is the 1926 Hollywood Studio Club YWCA.
-Morgan's Riverside YWCA from 1929 still stands, but as the Riverside Art Museum.
-Her 1925 Long Beach Italian Renaissance branch has been demolished.
-The "gorgeous" Pasadena YWCA is being acquired by the City for restoration and public use after several decades of decay.
+The 1918 Harbor Area YWCA (San Pedro) in a Craftsman building is still standing, as is the 1926 Hollywood Studio Club YWCA.
+Morgan's Riverside YWCA from 1929 still stands, but is now the Riverside Art Museum.
+The "gorgeous" Pasadena YWCA was acquired by the City in 2010 for restoration and public use after several decades of decay.
+Morgan's 1925 Long Beach Italian Renaissance YWCA has been demolished.

-She also designed YWCAs in Northern California, including those in Oakland and in San Francisco's Chinatown.
+Morgan also designed YWCA buildings in Northern California, including those in Oakland and in San Francisco's Chinatown.
 The YWCA building in San Francisco reflects her understanding of traditional Chinese architecture.
 The building was restored in 2001 by the Chinese Historical Society of America (CHSA), and now houses the Chinese Historical Society of America Museum and Learning Center.